-Notice the value of the ‘first person’ (I).
+Notice the value of the ‘first person’ (the use of ‘I’).
 How often has some-one said to you: “you do this or you did that“.
 It’s often irritating; is it obvious how the phrase becomes annoying?
 Often the statement contains an implied criticism and an implicit judgment, rather than a description of some mutually understood ‘facts’.

 “I” statements avoid this; we speak only for ourselves.
 This helps us take responsibility for our own words and actions.

-A process that may help others to speak involve the use of ‘minimal encouragers’.
+Another way to speak to others involve the use of ‘minimal encouragers‘.
 These are simple to use, but so often we do not!
 Minimal encouragers are small words, few words and a lot of gestures.
 These steps are know to help others talk as they do not need to interrupt you and, indeed, they will often feel encouraged by you!!